 Copyright and Fair Use in UGC Repurposing: Practical Framework

-Customers retain copyright in their posts.
-Fair-use exceptions are narrower than most brands assume.
-Music copyright, right-of-publicity, DMCA.
+Customers keep the copyright in their posts, and fair-use exceptions are narrower than most brands assume.
+Covers music, right of publicity and DMCA takedowns.

-When a customer uploads a photo or video to social media, they retain copyright in that work, and a brand reposting it without a licence is committing infringement, even if the post features the brand's product or was tagged with the brand's hashtag.
-Fair-use exceptions are narrower than most marketers assume and almost never apply to commercial display.
+When a customer uploads a photo or video to social media, they retain copyright in that work.
+A brand that reposts it without a licence is committing infringement, even if the post features the brand's product or was tagged with the brand's hashtag.
+Fair-use exceptions are narrower than most marketers assume, and they almost never apply to commercial display.

 Who owns UGC by default